 Some users will take it when they’re going through the symptoms of anxiety, and others will take it on a regular basis to avoid such symptoms.
 If users are experiencing an anxious episode, they can take the pill, and feel calmer and maybe even sleepy within 15 to 20 minutes.
 The effects take about six hours to wear off, so it’s not recommended when driving or operating heavy machinery.

 The drug, which comes in pill form, can be highly addictive, and is not for women who are pregnant or nursing.
 It’s also not available to anyone under 18 years of age or individuals with narrow-angle glaucoma.
 Older adults have to be careful when taking Xanax because they may fall or injure themselves while on the drug.

-A psychiatrist or doctor will ask those with anxiety about their medical history before they prescribe Xanax.
+A psychiatrist or doctor will ask those with anxiety about their medical and mental health history before prescribing Xanax.
 If patients have or had asthma, seizures, drug or addiction problems, suicidal thoughts or behavior, or liver or kidney disease, it may not be the best option for them.